 At its core, Canal Convergence is a celebration of community, sustainability, art, education and history.
 The best part — it’s free!

-As a provider of water to the Valley, it’s important to share information about the canals with the community.
-Surely, you’ll learn a new thing or two about how we bring water to the Valley.
+As a provider of water to the Valley, it’s important for SRP to share information about the canals with the community.
+This is a great event to get up close to one of our beautiful canal spaces and learn a new thing or two about how we bring water to the Valley.

 Each year, visitors enjoy art displays throughout Scottsdale, including inspiring large-scale public art installations and interactive artworks by local and international artists, a variety of hands-on activities, live music and performances.